lheckemann/gizmoball/docs/final-release/validation.md

 ## Number:  Test 8

     Purpose: Rotate Ball
-    Input:   Build Mode -> Rotate -> Click on an Ball on the board
+    Input:   Build Mode -> Rotate -> Click on a Ball on the board

     Expected: Error - "Ball cannot be rotated"
     Actual:   Error - "Ball cannot be rotated"